Science Undergraduate Laboratory Internship (SULI)

 Complete the full ten or sixteen-week program

-Attend the one-week intensive plasma physics course at PPPL (summer only)
+Attend the two-week intensive plasma physics and fusion energy course at PPPL (summer only)

 Submit an abstract of the research in the required format

 Attend all scheduled events including lectures, seminars, tours, and group activities

 - Conduct yourself in a responsible and professional manner

-Participants should expect to spend 40 or more hours per week (more than 8 hours per day) in activities and/or research related to their internships.
+Participants should expect to spend 40 hours per week on activities and/or research related to their internships.

 Length of Appointment

-- The length of appointment for the summer term is 10 weeks (June through August).
+- The length of the appointment for the summer term is 10 weeks (June through August).

-- The length of appointment for the spring and fall terms is 16 weeks (January through May for spring, Septmber through December for fall).
+- The length of appointment for the spring and fall terms is 16 weeks (January through May for spring, September through December for fall)

 Eligibility for the SULI program requires that all applicants: